Yangff/mvuccu/docs/Reference of mvUCCU.md

 * clr(name)

-  remove value of name
+  remove value of name.

 * set(name, value)

-  set value of name
+  set value of name.

   return reference of this field.